aws-amplify/docs/docs/cli/usage/containers.md

 Code Pipeline will use this for accessing the GitHub repo of your choosing and invoke the build and deploy to your Fargate Service, just as with the Fully Managed flow.
 Your repository must have the same structure as you would have had locally in `amplify/backend/api/APINAME/src`, that is to say:

-- Single container needs to have a Dockerfile and all other required files (package.json, etc)
+- Single container needs to have a Dockerfile and all other required files (package.json, etc.)
 - Multiple containers needs to have a `docker-compose.yml` and related file structure

 Code Pipeline will create a [webhook on the GitHub repository](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/about-webhooks) which will trigger an invocation of the build and deployment pipeline to Fargate.